 Attachment storage needs to be enabled.
 If your events come from minidumps or unreal crash reports, you must have attachment storage enabled.
 If the original minidump no longer exists in Sentry, sending an event through reprocessing will cause it to have no stack trace at all.

 Quota applies.
-Every event you choose to reprocess counts against your plan's quota a second time.
+Every event you choose to reprocess counts against your plan'squotaThe monthly number of events that you pay Sentry to track.a second time.
 Rate limits and spike protection do not apply.

 Debug files don't apply immediately.
 When you upload debug information files, regardless of whether you upload to your own symbol server or to Sentry, the debug information files are applied only one hour after internal caches have expired.
 Please wait at least an hour after uploading DIFs before reprocessing.

 Alerts do not apply, with caveats.
 Issue alerts do not trigger for reprocessed events, and the new events are not subject to data forwarding.

 Metric alerts generally do not trigger either.
 However, they are subject to the data inconsistencies listed above.
 If you've created a metric alert with a 24-hour measurement window, and an event you reprocess happened in the last 24 hours, it will temporarily be counted twice while events are reprocessing.
 This may trigger a metric alert.